minimice/stock-prices-app/README.md

 to clean up.

 ## Running the tests
-1. Change directory to integration tests in a terminal.
+1. Change directory to integration-tests in a terminal.
 2. Run
 ```
 npm install